 Third person limited is a form of third person viewpoint (he did, she did, etc.) that is limited to the perspective of one character.
 As the reader, you can only see inside the head of that one character, and you can only experience the story world from the perspective of that one character.

-However, you can switch to the perspective of a different character when you transition between chapters, or, potentially, between scenes.
+However, you can switch to the perspective of a different character when you transition between chapters or sometimes between scenes.
 This gives you the ability to write a multiple point-of-view story.

 In this viewpoint (and unlike in first person), the narrator is not the viewpoint character.
 The narrator is outside of the story; however, their access to the story, like the reader’s, is limited to the perspective of one character at any given time.